fancl20/fancl20.github.io/blog/contents/00-posts/2023-03-16-cost-of-gpt-on-balance-sheet/2023-03-16-cost-of-gpt-on-balance-sheet.md

 |**Investments**| 0  | 30 |
 |**Assets**     | 20 | 95 |

-At the end of the day, the total assets increased from 90 to 115 - we printed 25 and cost nothing in total to allow OA providing free services!
+At the end of the day, the total assets increased from 90 to 115 - we printed 25 and cost nothing to allow OA providing free services!